osandov/drgn/docs/api_reference.rst

             For C, this applies to ``char``, ``signed char``, and ``unsigned char``.
 Defaults to ``False``.
         :type char: bool or None
+        :param type_name: Include the type name of this object.
+Defaults to ``True``.
+        :type type_name: bool or None
+        :param member_type_names: Include the type names of structure, union, and class members.
+Defaults to ``True``.
+        :type member_type_names: bool or None
+        :param element_type_names: Include the type names of array elements.
+            Defaults to ``False``.
+        :type element_type_names: bool or None
         :rtype: str

 .. function:: NULL(prog, type)